cx-akash-singh/checkmarx_support_2/README.md

 ![components](./components.png)

-# What is Pal.js UI?
+# What is Pal.js UI?2

 Pal.js UI is a set of essential modules for your next React application.